itaynoama/The-Best-Weather-on-Earth/README.md

 # The-Best-Weather-on-Earth

-This project is an application that use openWeather JSON API and create a single page to show which weather city has the most convenient weather in terms of temperature and humidity (the ideal is 21°C, 50%).
+This project is an AngularJS application that use openWeather JSON API and create a single page to show which weather city has the most convenient weather in terms of temperature and humidity (the ideal is 21°C, 50%).

 Below the cities with winning weather, appear the following leading cities.

 The user can choose whether to display the optimal place for a male or a female - (one Celsius degree more).